resideo/actions/twistlock/README.md

 # Twistlock Action

 Run Twistlock to list dependencies that have security vulnerabilities.
+Twistlock will look in module folders and the package file.
+In the case of Nodejs, please run `yarn install`, etc., before this action.

 ## Usage